... Because Everyone Deserves Happily Ever After

 Picture

 Thanks for stopping by.
-If you’re new to my website, I’m the author of over forty romantic fiction novels, and a series of short stories I call Flirts.
+If you’re new to my website, I’m the author of over fifty romantic fiction novels, and a series of short stories I call Flirts.
 I love to tell a story that sometimes makes you laugh, sometimes makes you cry, often has a surprise or two, but always ends happily ever after.

 So come on in, explore my pages, and see what's in store for you!